stevenml/ml_find_url_in_google_search/README.md

 Sorry to recruiter, I didn't get time to polish this small app much.
 It took me only 4 hours to setup and develop.

 Not suer if this test only wants a desktop version app.
-But because my recent focus is web application.
+But my recent focus is web application.
-I have been working on desktop app years ago, but picking it up will take longer time.
+I was working on desktop app years ago, but picking it up will take longer time.
 So I did this web app version.